 We cannot accept medical examination results from other sources.
 The fee for the medical exam, which is paid in pesos, is in addition to fees paid directly to the US government.

 - Please arrive no more than fifteen (15) minutes before your scheduled appointment time.

 - Only visa applicants, the parents of child applicants, and those assisting the elderly or disabled will be allowed into the Embassy.

 - To enter the Embassy, all persons must go through a security screening.
 Please be advised that certain items are prohibited in the Embassy.
 Any person refusing to comply with the security process will be denied entry into the Embassy.

 - Once you are inside the Embassy, you will be given a ticket number.
 Please wait until your number is called and proceed as directed.

 - After you have completed the intake process, you will be interviewed by the Consular Officer.

 If all the required documentation is in order and the interviewing officer is satisfied that the beneficiary qualifies for the immigrant visa, the visa will be authorized and you will receive your visa within one week.
 If not, you will be instructed how to proceed with your case.

-Please be advised that if your visa is approved, you will be asked to register for the passport and IV packet delivery.
-Please click here (PDF 87KB) to read about how to register for delivery, Please print the registration page and submit it on the day of the visa application appointment.
+Please be advised that if your visa is approved, you will be asked to register for the passport and IV packet delivery here.
+Please print the registration page and submit it on the day of the visa application appointment.